FAIRsharing/json-schema-tools/README.md

 ### Use-cases
 When you extend or explore set of schemas, whether you are a community trying to create their own specifications, or a data producer trying to comply with a model, you need to understand the information that is being represented.
 This usually means a lot of navigation between the interconnected schemas and context files within that network.
-For instance, understanding the knowledge of a single property involves opening the corresponding schema file, locating the field and identifying its optional references to other structures.
+<br/>For instance, understanding the knowledge of a single property involves opening the corresponding schema file, locating the field and identifying its optional references to other structures.
 You also need to locate the corresponding context files, open them, locate the term and search for it's ontology identifier in a lookup service.
 And you need to repeat that process for each field of each reference within that field, and, optionally for each vocabulary system.
 <br/> We have written a javascript client side application, the [JSON-Schema Documenter](https://github.com/FAIRsharing/JSONschema-documenter), that does all that for you and